 Even Francie seems to doubt herself, seen by one of the story’s first quotes: “First, try to be something else, anything else.
 A movie-star/astronaut.
 A movie-star/missionary.
 A movie-star/kindergarten teacher.
 President of the World.
 Fail miserable.
 It’s best if you fail at an early age.”

 As a writer myself, and someone who grew up wanting to be an author, I already liked Moore and what she had to say.
 The author had the courage to acknowledge the elephant in the room — writing is hard.
-I went into school knowing I wanted to major in journalism while also knowing that it was a difficult, and sometimes unrewarding, major.
+Some go to school and struggle with it, especially essay writing, and turn to a list of services to help; I went into school knowing I wanted to major in journalism while also knowing that it was a difficult, and sometimes unrewarding, major.

 Francie begins college intending to major in child psychology.
 However, after accidentally enrolling in a course for creative writing, she decides to stay in the class and eventually grows an appreciation for writing fiction.